teamconclude/blueprints/README.md

 and who should be notified about a new activity.
 The `/c blueprint install` does this for you.

-## Define the Inside Team: Owner, Members and Notifications
+## Who Should be Involved?

-A blueprint can specify the default owner and members, and whom to notify about the creation and conclusion of activities.
+The blueprint can specify the default owner and members, and who should be alerted about the creation and conclusion of activities.

-#### Basic Blueprint: no owner, no members, no notifications
+#### Basic Blueprint: no owner, no members, no alerts

 The default behavior (when using the basic blueprint) is:
 - The initiator who created the activity with `/c new` becomes the owner.